 - Both methods should be practiced and developed using a sketchbook or on a separate piece of paper as they can be challenging to master at first.

 How to Draw Eyes

-- The first line to draw when beginning a drawing of the eye is the crosshair center point.
+- The crosshair center point is the first line to draw when beginning a drawing of the eye.
 This is the position where the pupil and iris are drawn.

 - Ensure that these lines are drawn with a slightly curved line, which will suggest the 3-dimensional forms of the eye.

-- A common mistake is to draw using rigid straight lines, which will give the appearance of a flat, awkward-looking drawing.
+- A common mistake is to draw using rigid straight lines, which will make a flat, awkward drawing appear.